skip to content

 Ogden Stands alone.
 See cities.

-Ogden bus rapid transit (BRT) Spell out on first reference as Ogden bus rapid transit, abbreviate as BRT on subsequent references.
-An official name is forthcoming from UTA.
+Ogden bus rapid transit Spell out on first reference as Ogden bus rapid transit, abbreviate as BRT on subsequent references.
+The official name of the bus line is Ogden Express, or OGX.

-OGX Shorthand for Ogden Express, the bus line running through Ogden.
+OGX Abbreviation for Ogden Express, the bus line running through Ogden.
 The Wildcat Express bus route on the Ogden campus is part of OGX.

 online One word.